BSkyB prepares to roll the dice again with European expansion

 With its 4.75 million subscribers unable to provide much revenue growth, Sky Italia has kept a tight lid on costs.

-Against that background it did well in late June to win exclusive rights to more Serie A soccer matches at roughly the same price as before, but it has lost the Champions League matches to rival Mediaset Premium, owned by former Italian Prime Minister Silvio Berlusconi’s TV group Mediaset (MS.MI).
+Against that background it did well in late June to win exclusive rights to more Serie A soccer matches at roughly the same price as before, but it has lost the Champions League matches to rival Mediaset Premium, owned by former Italian Prime Minister Silvio Berlusconi’s TV group Mediaset.

 GERMAN QUESTIONS